erick805/rickylau-dev/content/blog/about-me/index.md

 Where I graduated, and currently working as a Teaching Fellow for the upcoming cohort of 1909 WDF.

-I hope to combine my passions in tech, fitness, and business along with my daredevil mentality to connect people all over the world socially, physically, and mentally through movement, community, gaming, education and experiences!
+Always eager and hungry to learn, I am inspired by AR/VR design & emerging tech and hope to bring people closer together through social value, physical and mental betterment, community, and experiences.